unsetbit/good-exhibit/README.md

 ## Principles

-This is a web application about the good in people.
+This is a web application about the good in people, not labeling people as good.

 * The content is important.
 This is about people and individuals.
 * The style is important.
 Good and bad are always within, take care of how they